How to sell your home and buy another

 • They will also do a Deeds Office search to check your property details

-• After this, the attorneys will prepare all the relevant documents for signature by both Seller/s and Buyer/s.
+• After this, the attorneys will prepare all the relevant documents for signing by both Seller/s and Buyer/s.

 • Your buyer will be contacted to sign all the applicable documents.